 ABOUT ME

 I invite you to take a look at my publications, infographics, posters, and visual abstracts.
-Feel free to get in touch with me to say hi, for more information about my work, or if you have questions about what the research audiology life is all about.
+Feel free to get in touch with me to say hi, for more information about my work, or if you have questions about research audiology.

 OTICON EDUMIC